mdaiter/vbet-tinygrad-notebook/README.md

 # VQ-BeT TinyGrad Notebook

-This repository contains a Jupyter notebook implementing VQ-BeT (Vector Quantized Behavior Transformer) using TinyGrad.
+This repository contains a Jupyter notebook implementing VQ-BeT (Vector Quantized Behavior Transformers) using TinyGrad.

 ## What is VQ-BeT?

 VQ-BeT is an advanced AI model for robot learning.
 It combines vector quantization and transformer architectures to help robots learn complex behaviors from demonstrations.
 VQ-BeT processes sequences of actions and observations, encoding them into discrete tokens.
 These tokens are then used to train a transformer model, which can generate new sequences of actions for the robot to perform.
 This approach allows robots to learn and generalize from a small number of demonstrations, making it efficient for various robotic tasks.
+The link to the original repo is [here](https://sjlee.cc/vq-bet/).

 ## Notebook Structure